odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 }
 ```

-Finally, the linked is is able to calculate the index after a given one with the following implementation.
+Finally, the linked list is able to calculate the index after a given one with the following implementation.

 ```swift
 public func index(after idx: Index) -> Index {
   return LinkedListIndex<T>(node: idx.node?.next, tag: idx.tag+1)